CodeYellowBV/django-relativedelta/README.rst

 Similarly, if the interval contains a multiple of 7 days, you can read this back out from the ``weeks`` property.

-Databases other than PostgreSQL are not supported.
+Support for databases other than PostgreSQL is limited.

 For consistency reasons, when a relativedelta object is assigned to a RelativeDeltaField, it automatically calls ``normalized()`` on